taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 };
 ~~~~~~~~

 Great, you have separated the API functionality from the saga.
+This way you made your API functions reusable to more than one saga.
 You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/react-redux-hackernews/tree/b6a6e59af71613471a50c9366c4c4e107e00b66f).

 ### Part 16: Error Handling

 So far, you are making a request to the Hacker News API and display the retrieved stories in your React components.
 But what happens when an error occurs?
 Nothing will show up when you search for stories.
 In order to give your end-user a great user experience, you could add error handling to your application.
-Let's do it by introducing an action that could allocate an error state in the Redux store.
+Let's do it by introducing an action that can allocate an error state in the Redux store.

 {title="src/constants/actionTypes.js",lang="javascript"}
 ~~~~~~~~